gphiliprogers/playbook/README.md

 # Playbook

 What you'll find here are samples of content I've written that is not published on my blog.
-I'm using the term "Playbook" because it's one way of referring to a set of guidelines that can be helpful in many different organizational contexts, and what you'll find here are examples of such content that I've written.
+I'm using the term "Playbook" to refer to this whole batch of content because it's one way of referring to a set of guidelines that can be helpful in many different organizational contexts.

-The content is organized based on the following categories:
+The content is organized as follows:

 + Quick Start Guides
 + (more categoreis to follow)